ericholscher/ericholscher.com/site/blog/2013/nov/21/better-javascript-workflow-with-django.rst

 In the example above,
 `client.js` would be the entry point.

-To user Browserify you simply install it:
+To use Browserify you simply install it:

 .. code-block:: bash